This post was written when the Wiggins range of kids bikes was first launched at Halfords in Summer 2016.

 If you’d like more advice on cycling with your kids, inspiration for family friendly cycle routes, or reviews of the best kids bikes and children’s cycling accessories don’t forget to sign up for the Cycle Sprog newsletter.

 This post was first published on 1st July 2016.
-It’s been subsequently updated in November 2016 to reflect changed in the prices of the Wiggins Kids Bike Range.
+It’s been subsequently updated in July 2025 to reflect the current situation of secondhand availability.

 Comments